Category Archives: press release

 Invisible Illness Week

 Total Eye Care will be conducting clinical trials for patients with dysautonomia, chronic fatigue, fibromyalgia, and multiple sclerosis.
 As a part of the study, participants will receive an eye exam at no charge.
-Currently, we still have some openings for patients with relapsing remitting MS. If you would like to be a part of the study please contact us at Clinical_Trials@Prettyill.com.
+Currently, we still have some openings for patients with relapsing remitting MS. If you would like to be a part of the study please contact us at [email protected].

 Dr. Rich Driscoll’s New Book An Eye Doctor Answers Is Now Available

-It is very exciting to see something that I have wanted to do for a long time finally become a more than just an idea.
+It is very exciting to see something that I have wanted to do for a long time finally become more than just an idea.
 When I first set out to write this book I thought I would cover the top fifty questions patients asked their eye doctors.
 The list of questions patients either wanted to know, or I thought they should know, about their eyes quickly grew.
 In An Eye Doctor Answers you will find the explanations to almost 400 questions.

 My intent was to write a book that was easy to understand, that would read as if you and I were sitting and talking at the end of the exam.
 Sometimes, nothing makes a point more clearly than a picture or a diagram thus I have included a lot of both.
 Most good reference books list the sources of their information, An Eye Doctor Answers is no different.
 I have included a lot of references plus a detailed index to make it easy to find the answers to your questions.

-In almost 25 years of practice I have naturally answered a lot of questions, after all that is a big part of what we do, helping patients understand their condition and the associated treatment.
+In almost 25 years of practice, I have naturally answered a lot of questions, after all, that is a big part of what we do, helping patients understand their condition and the associated treatment.
 Of course, I included the common questions that center around what is myopia, astigmatism, cataracts, glaucoma, and macular degeneration, but I didn’t stop there.
-Many patients are very curious about a wide variety of questions such as how do 3D glasses work, what are my refractive surgery options and risks, or how do I keep my kids from getting more nearsighted.
+Many patients are very curious about a wide variety of questions such as how 3D glasses work, what are my refractive surgery options and risks, or how do I keep my kids from getting more nearsighted.
 To make it easier to quickly find what you need there is a complete list of questions at the back of the book.

 An Eye Doctor Answers: Explanations to Hundreds of the Most Common Questions Patients Wish They Had Asked Their Eye Doctor is published by the Physician’s Publishing Group as a 254 page paperback or as a Kindle eBook both of which are available on Amazon.com